-- The top of the temporary handrail must be installed at 36". - The temporary handrail must be attached with two (2) 2x4 blocks at each connection point.
+- ◆ The top of the temporary handrail must be installed at 34". - ◆ The temporary handrail should be installed on the right side of the stairway as you go up the stairs. - ◆ The temporary handrail must be attached with two (2) 2x4 blocks at each connection point.

-- A temporary handrail must be installed as soon as possible after the stairs have been installed. - The temporary handrail must be installed securely to the wall framing.
+- ♦ A temporary handrail must be installed as soon as possible after the stairs have been installed. - ◆ The temporary handrail must be installed securely to the wall framing.

-Once the stairs have been installed, install a 2x4 as a temporary handrail.
+Once the stairs have been installed, install a 2x6 as a temporary handrail.

 - 1. On the side wall above the first and the last tread of the stair attach two (2) 2x4 blocks. - Cut four (4) 2x4 blocks to fit across two wall studs; typically 21". - Attach one block on the side wall above the bottom tread with 16d sinkers through the block into the wall studs; 2 nails into each wall stud.
-The top of the block should be 36" above the nose of the tread.

-- Attach one block on the side wall above the top tread with 16d sinkers through the block into the wall studs; 2 nails into each wall stud.
-The top of the block should be 36" above the nose of the tread. - Attach a second block over the two blocks install above with 16d sinkers through the second block into the first block. - 2.
-If wall studs are not available, additional bracing will be added to provide an anchor point for the temporary. - 3.
-Attach the 2x4 temporary handrail to the 2x4 blocks. - Position the 2x4 over the 2x4 blocks with the top of the 2x4 at 36" above the nose of the treads. - Attach the 2x4 with 16d sinkers; 2 nails into each set of blocks.
+The top of the block should be 32" above the nose of the tread. - Attach one block on the side wall above the top tread with 16d sinkers through the block into the wall studs; 2 nails into each wall stud.
+The top of the block should be 32" above the nose of the tread. - Attach a second block over the two blocks install above with 16d sinkers through second block into the first block. - 2.
+If wall studs are not available, additional bracing will need to be added to provide an anchor point for the temporary. - 3.
+Attach the 2x6 temporary handrail to the 2x4 blocks. - Position the 2x6 over the 2x4 blocks with the top of the 2x6 at 34" above the nose of the treads. - Attach the 2x6 with 16d sinkers; 2 nails into each set of blocks.